 The end of a project is a wonderful time.
-But before you start popping corks, there’s one more important piece of work to be done: your projet’s post-mortem.
+But before you start popping corks, there’s one more important piece of work to be done: your project’s post-mortem analysis.

 Whether you’re already using them or this is a whole new concept to you, read on to discover how to get the most out of these meetings.